Crypto staking can help you earn rewards and grow your portfolio.

 At its most basic, crypto staking is the process of holding funds in a cryptocurrency wallet in order to support the operations of a blockchain network.

 When you stake your crypto, you’re committing them to a certain blockchain network.
-The project then uses your funds to validate transactions on the network.
+The project then uses your funds to validate transactions on the network, facilitate decentralized governance, and improve the network's resilience.

 For example, you may choose to stake Cosmos (ATOM) on a certain staking platform.
 As a result, the platform offers you an annual return on your staked funds.